NagalapuramHasif/OS-Linux-commands-Shell-script/README.md

 egrep '(World$)' newfile
 ## OUTPUT
 ```
-Linux is best in the World
+Linux is best in this World
 ```
 egrep '((W|w)orld$)' newfile
 ## OUTPUT

 ```
 Hello world
 hello world
 Linux is best in this World
 ```

 egrep '[1-9]' newfile
 ## OUTPUT